isomerpages/moe-ssrc/_initiatives/SSHR Fellowship/Timeline.md

 ---
 ### **Launch of 2023 Social Science and Humanities Research (SSHR) Fellowship**

 The 2023 Call for SSHR Fellowship applications will open in October 2023 and close in January 2024.

+The results of the previous 2022 SSHRF Call can be found [here](https://www.ssrc.edu.sg/grant-recipients/2022/sshrf2022/).

 |  Process |   Timeline  |
 |---|---|